Pandas-UFT/Pandas/README.md

 Pandas will be used to create a DataFrame, clean the data, and perform exploratory analysis.
 Additional analysis will be completed using Python.

 ## Database Storage
-Postgres is the database we intend to use, and we will use pgAdmin to display the data.
+We used Postgres to store the data.
+We accessed and manipulated the database using Python through Jupyter Notebook.

 ## Machine Learning